What it takes to run Toucan

 - Storage: 250 GB SSD

-Of course the right sizing will directly depends of your data and usage.
+Of course our support team could help you estimate the right sizing according to your data and future usage.

-To be able to reach the Toucan Toco backend and frontend, you should have 2 DNS which resolve the nodes where you will install the stack.
-For example :
+To be able to reach the Toucan Toco backend and frontend, you will need to have 2 DNS which resolve the nodes where you will install the stack.

 - toucantoco.example.com -> resolves to the frontend server